SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 TS=
 (
   (
-    ("clean" OR "cleaner"
+    ("clean" OR "cleaner" OR "modern"
-    OR "pm2.5" OR "fine particulate matter" OR "indoor air pollution" OR "coal" OR "kerosene"
+    OR "pm2.5" OR "fine particulate matter" OR "indoor air pollution" OR "coal" OR "kerosene" OR "solid fuel$"
     )
     NEAR/15
         ("fuel$" OR "energy" OR "electric*"